MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/fetch.md

 Using `fetch`.
 Builtin for modern browsers and you can use `node-fetch` on the server side.

 Warning - an error will **not** be thrown on a non-200 status so you must handle this yourself.
-Other libraries might do this differently.
+Other libraries tend to handle errors for.

 ## Samples